Cloudflare Docs

 Once you configure load shedding on a pool, that pool will begin diverting traffic to other pools according to your load shedding settings and the load balancer’s steering policy.

-Step 1 — Identify at-risk origins
+Step 1 — Identify at-risk endpoints

 Step 2 — Shed default traffic from a pool